 Quotations

-Sets of quotations illustrate the historical use of each word from its earliest recorded occurrence and form the basis for the definitions provided.
+Sets of quotations illustrate the historical use of each word chronologically from its earliest recorded occurrence and form the basis for the definitions provided.

 Position of quotations